FoalTS/foal/docs/guide/2-handle-a-request.md

 ```

-Once the `getAirport` method is implemented, you'll have to bind the controller to a route.
-Go to `app.module.ts` and update the following lines.
+Now that your controller is created you need to bind it to the request handler.
+Go to `src/app/app.module.ts` and update the following lines.

 ```typescript
 import { controller, IModule, Module } from '@foal/core';